doanthuanthanh88/yas-http/README.md

     host: 0.0.0.0                               # Server host
     port: 8000                                  # Server port
     routers:                                    # Defined routes
-      - path: '/posts'                          # Request path
+      - path: '/:model'                         # Use this pattern to use with dynamic model name
         CRUD: true                              # Auto create full RESTful API
+        dbFile: ./db.json                       # Store data to file.
+This make the next time, when server up will load data from the file.
+                                                # - Empty then it's stateless
+        clean: true                             # Clean db before server up
-                                                # - GET    /posts            : Return list posts
+                                                # - GET    /modelName            : Return list models
-                                                # - GET    /posts/:id        : Return post details by id
+                                                # - GET    /modelName/:id        : Return model details by id
-                                                # - POST   /posts            : Create a new post
+                                                # - POST   /modelName            : Create a new model
-                                                # - PUT    /posts/:id        : Replace entity of post to new post
+                                                # - PUT    /modelName/:id        : Replace entity of post to new model
-                                                # - PATCH  /posts/:id        : Only update some properties of post
+                                                # - PATCH  /modelName/:id        : Only update some properties of model
-                                                # - DELETE /posts/:id        : Delete a post by id
+                                                # - DELETE /modelName/:id        : Delete a model by id
-        initData: [                             # Init data
+        initData: {                             # Init data for dynamic model name (/:model).
-          {
-            "id": 1,
+                                                # - Only init data when
+                                                #   + Db file not existed
+                                                #   + OR set "cleaned"
+                                                #   + OR not set dbFile
+          posts: [{                             # When you request /posts, it returns the value "id": 1,
             "label": "label 01"
+          }],
+          users: [{                             # When you request /users, it returns the value "id": 1,
+            "label": "user 01"
+          }]
         }
-        ]
 ```

 ### Build router for yourself by code